Lonely and Blue: History

 After a two-year stint at Sun Records, Roy Orbison signed up with RCA Records in 1958, but left after two singles.
 In early 1959 Orbison's manager Wesley Rose asked producer and owner Fred Foster if he was interested in signing him for Monument Records.
 Foster said yes.
 The album was recorded at RCA Studio B using two- and three-track tape machines.

 Reception

 Bruce Eder of AllMusic said that the album "packed with great moments and different permutations of that sound: the powerful lead vocal and the Boots Randolph sax break on "I'll Say It's My Fault"; the haunting Orbison-Melson "Come Back to Me (My Love)," a vest-pocket romantic melodrama sung with operatic depth and played to a light rock & roll beat; Don Gibson's "I'd Be a Legend in My Time", and "I Can't Stop Loving You".

 Billboard magazine identified the album as a "Spotlight Winner of the Week" in its review from January 1961, described the album as "a Spinnable Album".

 Cashbox appreciated the effort.
 "Good material and a striking delivery add up to strong merchandise."

-Variety wrote "Only The Lonely' [and] I'm Hurtin' are included here as well as some other Nashville originated songs".
+Variety wrote that "his previous single chicks, Only The Lonely', 'Blue Angel', and 'I'm Hurtin' are included here as well as some other Nashville originated songs that take popsterws will find easy to take.".